WilliTourt/ESP32-Keyboard-Customized/README.md

 **Once in these modes, to return plz press and hold KEY5`BTN_5_PIN`**

+---

-*The code is not robust enough, bugs exists. **Really appreciate it if you could suggest changes and offer code.***
+*The code is not robust enough, bugs exists. **Really appreciate it if you could suggest changes or offer code.***

 *Known issue:*
-- *An extra keystroke is triggered abnormally when returning to the main mode*
+- *An extra keystroke is triggered abnormally when returning to the main mode, sometimes*
-- *Return to main mode when metronome is enabled, keystroke is unavailable*
+- ~~*Return to main mode when metronome is enabled, keystroke is unavailable*~~ (fixed)
+- *Key-press logic is a little bit poor :(*